 Monthly debt and housing payments divided by gross monthly income.
 Also known as Back-End Ratio.

 Total Expense Ratio

 Total obligations as a percentage of gross monthly income.
 The total expense ratio includes monthly housing expenses plus other monthly debts.

-Equity that results from a home purchaser giving their existing property (or an asset other than property) as trade as all or part of the down payment for the home that is being purchased.
+Equity that results from a property purchaser giving their existing property (or an asset other than real estate) as trade as all or part of the down payment for the property that is being purchased.

 Transfer of Ownership

 Any means by which the ownership of a property changes hands.
 Lenders consider all of the following situations to be a transfer of ownership: the purchase of a property “subject to” the mortgage, the assumption of the mortgage debt by the property purchaser, and any exchange of possession of the property under a land sales contract or any other land trust device.
 In cases in which an inter vivos revocable trust is the borrower, lenders also consider any transfer of a beneficial interest in the trust to be a transfer of ownership.

 State or local tax payable when title passes from one owner to another.